SargonCZ/laser-calculator/README.md

 ![Peak intensity with uncertainty](screenshots/peak-intensity-uncertainty.png)

-This currently works only for functions in the *calculate regime*, which are linear (meaning no `sin` and similar):
+This works only for linear function (meaning no `sin` and similar):
+- Average power-energy-frequency relation
+- Beam divergence and quality
 - Peak fluence
 - Peak intensity
+- Peak power-energy-duration relation
 - Pulse length-bandwidth relation
 - Critical power for self-focusing (but it doesn't really make sense here)
 - Simplified B-integral
 - Spot size
+- Wavelength matching

 ### Constants in the function